Dragoon-Lab/LaitsV3/documentation/sessions.md

 *   `problem` - problem name (string).
 May be NULL if `mode` is `author`.
 *	 `author` - For custom problems (string).
 Otherwise it will be NULL.

-This table similar to the table `PROBLEM_ATTEMPT` in Andes; see [create_PROBLEM_ATTEMPT.sql](https://github.com/bvds/andes/blob/master/LogProcessing/database/create_PROBLEM_ATTEMPT.sql).
+This table analogous to the table `PROBLEM_ATTEMPT` in Andes; see [create_PROBLEM_ATTEMPT.sql](https://github.com/bvds/andes/blob/master/LogProcessing/database/create_PROBLEM_ATTEMPT.sql).
 The Andes table can be used to see how the `session` table should be formatted.
 Note that the column names of this table correspond to the [list of variable names](sessions.md).

-**`autosave_table`**:  Stored student work on a problem.
-This table has columns for the session ID, time stamp, the student problem and solution (in Java, this is in XML and in Javascript the format is JSON).
-This table is accessed via the script `postvar.php`.
+**`autosave_table`**:  This appears in the Java version only.
+Stored student work on a problem.
+This table has columns for the session ID, time stamp, the student problem and solution.
+This table is accessed via the script `session_manager.php`.

 **`solutions`** table stores solution graphs for custom problems.
-This table has columns for author name, section, problem name, a "share" bit (default zero), a "deleted" bit (default zero), a timestamp and the solution graph (XML for Java version and JSON for Javascript version) (text).
+This table has columns for session id, a "share" bit (default zero), a "deleted" bit (default zero), a timestamp and the solution graph (XML for Java version and JSON for Javascript version) (text).
-The primary key for the table should consist of: section, problem name, and author name.
-It is important that section is listed first.
+The primary key for the table is the session id:  only one copy of the solution persists for a session id.

+In the Java version, only author mode solutions are stored in this table and, instead of session id, it uses section, problem, and author fields as its primary key.

 The share bit determines whether a custom problem can be viewed -- in either author or student mode -- by other members of a section.